 Robby was born in Los Angeles.
 He developed an early interest in music, playing the trumpet as a child.
 Later, after discovering the blues, he played the piano.
 When he was fourteen he started surfing, and his parents, afraid that surfing was distracting him from school, enrolled him in a private school near San Francisco where he borrowed a friend’s guitar and was soon teaching himself to play and became enamored of flamenco guitar.
 After high school he returned to Los Angeles, enrolled in college mainly to avoid the draft and got into the folk scene where he played in a couple of bands.
 After seeing Chuck Berry, Robby traded his acoustic guitar for an electric.
 Prior to The Doors, Robby was in the band the “Psychedelic Rangers” with John Densmore who recruited Robby to The Doors after meeting Ray Manzarek in a meditation class.

 In The Doors, Robby was responsible for the psychedelic roar of the guitar that was most audible in the song “When The Music’s Over.”
-Krieger’s eclectic and varied training also led him to use different styles, such as Indian sitar, in “The End,” or more of a blues approach in “Love Me Two Times.”
+Krieger’s eclectic and varied training also led him to use different styles, such as his use of drop-D tuning to mimic a sitar in “The End,” more of a blues approach in “Love Me Two Times,” and his flamenco chops in “Spanish Caravan.”
 Krieger also stepped into the creative breech of songwriting when needed for The Doors.
-He mostly employed the themes of Jim Morrison using archetypal imagery such as in “Light My Fire.”
+He mostly employed the themes of Jim Morrison using archetypal imagery such as in “Light My Fire” and “Your Lost Little Girl” and at times he paired with Morrison in writing songs like “People Are Strange” and “Hyacinth House.”
 Krieger’s songs have become some of The Doors’ biggest hits including “Touch Me” and “Love Her Madly.”